amitgupta0294/Kotlin_Notes/README.md

 ## How to run a program in Kotlin ?

-   Compile a kotlin program :- kotlinc Hello.kt
+   - Compile a kotlin program :- kotlinc Hello.kt

-   Run a program in Kotlin :- Kotlinc HelloKt
+   - Run a program in Kotlin :- kotlinc HelloKt